BAER TESTING FOR DEAFNESS IN DOGS & CATS IN HUNT VALLEY, MD

 -

 The cost of BAER testing can vary depending on the veterinarian and the location.
-At Veterinary Neurology of the Chesapeake, the cost for individual dog testing is about $200.
+At Veterinary Neurology & Imaging of the Chesapeake, the cost for individual dog testing is about $200.
 Litter prices are lower.
 Please call for more information.

 -